andrewrgarcia/streamdice/README.md

-# StreamDice
+# streamdice

-StreamDice is a C++ program running on a unique [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher) developed by Andrew Garcia based on the constant random shuffling of keyboard maps.
+streamdice is a [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher) developed by Andrew Garcia based on the catalogued  random shuffling of keyboard hashmaps.

+Ciphers are encryption algorithms and ergo can be developed as programs in multiple languages.
+Streamdice [also known as streamdice++] and streamdiceJS are their C++ and JavaScript implementations, respectively.

 ### Contributing